phalcon-kit/docs/docs/core/request.md

 - Security-related details like user agents, authentication headers, and content types.
 - Flags for AJAX requests, secure connections, and more.

-By integrating these advanced features, `Zemit\Http\Request` not only facilitates the efficient processing of HTTP requests but also adds layers of security and detailed request analysis, making it a powerful tool for developers working with Zemit Framework.
+By integrating these advanced features, `PhalconKit\Http\Request` not only facilitates the efficient processing of HTTP requests but also adds layers of security and detailed request analysis, making it a powerful tool for developers working with Phalcon Kit.

 To explore more about Phalcon's base request handling functionalities, refer to the [Phalcon Request Component documentation](https://docs.phalcon.io/latest/request/){:target="_blank"} and